ncatlab/nlab-content/pages/1986.md

 +-- {: .standout}

-Logging changes here is the way to have a reasonable interactive collaboration on the $n$Lab that allows interactive improvements and cross-checks of entries.
+Logging changes here is the way to allow collaboration on the $n$Lab without everybody following every individual page.

 =--